 - Reviewing all pertinent documents, such as preliminary title reports and disclosure documents; and

 - Inspecting the property.
 The buyer has the right to determine the condition of your property by subjecting it to a wide range of inspections, such as roof, termite/pest, chimney/fireplace, property boundary survey, well, septic, pool/spa, arborist, mold, lead-based paint, HVAC, etc.

 Depending on the outcome of these inspections, one of two things may happen:

-1. Either each milestone is successfully approved and the contingencies will be removed, bringing you one step closer to the closing; or
+1. Either each milestone is successfully completed, and the contingencies removed, bringing you one step closer to the closing; or

-2. The buyer, after reviewing the property and the papers, requests a renegotiation of the terms of contract (usually the price).
+2. After reviewing the property inspection and disclosures, the buyer requests a renegotiation of the contract terms (usually the price).

-How do you respond objectively and fairly to the buyer when a renegotiation is demanded, while acting in your best interests?
-This is when a professional listing agent can make a real difference in the outcome of the transaction.
+How do you respond objectively and fairly to the buyer when they demand a renegotiation, while acting in your best interests?
+This is when a professional listing agent can make a real difference in the transaction’s outcome.
 Having dealt with various property sales in the past, we have the expertise to guide you in the most complex situations.

-We suggest that you accept buyers who have a lender’s pre-approval, approval letter, or written loan commitment.
+When selling your home, we suggest you accept buyers with a lender’s pre-approval, approval letter, or written loan commitment.
 This is a better guarantee of loan approval than a pre-qualification or no documentation from a lending institute.
 Expect an appraiser from the lender’s company to review your property and verify that the sales price is appropriate.